integr8ly/integreatly-operator/test-cases/tests/products/h23-validate-rate-limit-service-with-default-customer-config.md

 - You may need to refresh the graph to see full results over time.
 - Whent testing is complete, view the output in the terminal.
 The first value (under status) is the number of passed requests.
+- If experiencing issues with the query, go to Customer Grafana, Ratelimit dashboard and use the query that is being used there

 **Example:**
 _↳ 93% — ✓ 140021 / ✗ 10195_\*